-1. This report presents the findings of a detailed Agricultural Land Classification (ALC) survey of 3.8 ha of land at Gloucester Road and Abenhall Lane, Mitcheldean.
-Field survey was based on 9 auger borings and was completed in February 1998.
-During the survey 1 sample was analysed for particle size distribution (PSD).

-2. The survey was conducted by the Resource Planning Team of FRCA Western Region on behalf of MAFF in its statutory role in the preparation of Forest of Dean Local Plan.

-3. Information on climate, geology and soils, and from previous ALC surveys was considered and is presented in the relevant section.
-Apart from the published regional ALC map (MAFF, 1977), which shows the sites at a reconnaissance scale as Grades 2 and 3, the sites had not been surveyed previously.
-However, the current survey uses the Revised Guidelines and Criteria for grading the quality of agricultural land (MAFF, 1988) and therefore supersedes any previous ALC survey.
-Grade descriptions are summarised in Appendix I.

-4. At the time of survey land cover was grass for grazing.
+- This report presents the findings of a detailed Agricultural Land Classification (ALC) survey of 6 3ha of land at Kinwarton Farm Road Alcester Field survey was based on 7 auger borings and 1 soil profile pit and was completed in March 1998 - The survey was conducted by the Resource Planning Team of FRCA Western Region on behalf of MAFF in its statutory role in the Stratford upon Avon Local Plan - Information on climate geology and soils and from previous ALC surveys was considered and is presented in the relevant section.
+Apart from the published regional ALC map (MAFF 1977) which shows the site at a reconnaissance scale as wholly Grade 3 the site had not been previously surveyed.
+However, the current survey uses the Revised Guidelines and Criteria for grading the quality of agricultural land (MAFF 1988) and supersedes any previous ALC survey.
+Grade descriptions are summarised in Appendix I - At the time of survey land cover was not in agricultural use.
+Other land which was not surveyed included industrial development, a pond and some storage barns